ryantd42/NY-Legislative-Git/2023/S1731D-2023/bill.md

-  RAMOS, RIVERA, THOMAS -- read twice  and  ordered  printed,  and  when printed  to  be  committed  to the Committee on Consumer Protection -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee
+  RAMOS, RIVERA, THOMAS -- read twice  and  ordered  printed,  and  when printed  to  be  committed  to the Committee on Consumer Protection -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted  to  said committee -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the general business law, in relation to prohibiting the disclosure or use of a person's consumer credit history to an  employ- er,  labor  organization,  employment  agency  or  agent  thereof  for purposes of employment decisions

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section  380-a  of the general business law is amended by adding a new subdivision (v) to read as follows:
   (V) THE TERM "CONSUMER CREDIT HISTORY" MEANS  AN  INDIVIDUAL'S  CREDIT WORTHINESS,  CREDIT  STANDING,  CREDIT  CAPACITY  OR PAYMENT HISTORY, AS INDICATED BY:
   (1) A CONSUMER CREDIT REPORT;
   (2) CREDIT SCORE; OR
   (3) INFORMATION AN  EMPLOYER  OBTAINS  DIRECTLY  FROM  THE  INDIVIDUAL REGARDING  (I) DETAILS ABOUT CREDIT ACCOUNTS, INCLUDING THE INDIVIDUAL'S NUMBER OF CREDIT ACCOUNTS, LATE OR MISSED PAYMENTS,  CHARGED-OFF  DEBTS, ITEMS  IN COLLECTIONS, CREDIT LIMIT OR PRIOR CREDIT REPORT INQUIRIES, OR (II) BANKRUPTCIES, JUDGMENTS OR LIENS.
   A CONSUMER CREDIT REPORT SHALL INCLUDE ANY WRITTEN OR  OTHER  COMMUNI- CATION OF ANY INFORMATION BY A CONSUMER REPORTING AGENCY THAT BEARS ON A CONSUMER'S  CREDITWORTHINESS, CREDIT STANDING, CREDIT CAPACITY OR CREDIT HISTORY.
   § 2.
 Subdivision (d) of section 380-b of the general business  law  is relettered  subdivision  (g) and three new subdivisions (d), (e) and (f) are added to read as follows:

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00590-02-3
+  LBD00590-07-3
- S. 1731--A  2
+ S. 1731--B  2

   (D) (1) EXCEPT AS PROVIDED IN THIS SUBDIVISION, IT SHALL BE AN  UNLAW- FUL DISCRIMINATORY PRACTICE FOR AN EMPLOYER, LABOR ORGANIZATION, EMPLOY- MENT  AGENCY  OR  ANY  AGENT THEREOF TO REQUEST OR TO USE FOR EMPLOYMENT PURPOSES THE CONSUMER CREDIT HISTORY OF AN APPLICANT FOR  EMPLOYMENT  OR EMPLOYEE,  OR  OTHERWISE  DISCRIMINATE  AGAINST AN APPLICANT OR EMPLOYEE WITH REGARD TO HIRING, COMPENSATION,  OR THE TERMS, CONDITIONS OR PRIVI- LEGES OF EMPLOYMENT BASED ON THE CONSUMER CREDIT HISTORY OF  THE  APPLI-